 Your bed might not be gilded in gold, but you had somewhere to sleep last night.
 As long as you have the “essentials” (shelter, food, water), all of your needs are met.

-Remember, some people don’t even have what is at our disposal.
+Remember, some people don’t even have those necessities.
 They say that you don’t miss what you have until it’s gone, and everything can be taken away quicker than you can think.

 Changing from this negative mindset of wanting more to a more positive one will be more freeing and leave you happier.
 What are you appreciative of in your life?